isomerpages/bca-buildsg/index.md

 description: An Isomer site of the Singapore Government
 image: /images/isomer-logo.svg
 permalink: /
-notification: Please beware of phishing or scam attempts.
+notification: Please be aware of phishing or scam attempts.
 BCA will never ask or request for your personal details via SMS notifications and / or automated phone messages.
 sections:
   - hero: